nbbaier/open-url/README.md

 # Open URL

-Raycast extension to open a selected URL in your default browser.
+Raycast extension that opens all valid URLs in some selected text in your default browser